 Next, go back to your list of pain points from the first step.
 Check to see how well each option solves your main problems.
 It’s also important to think about how the PM tool works with external parties to prevent your team from doing duplicate work.

 For example, if you’re a marketing agency, you may want your tool to easily share project progress with your clients.
 Otherwise, your team will have to duplicate work in order to keep clients up to date.

 You also need to consider how easy it is to work with other departments.
 Let’s say your customer service team needs notifications from the CRM to start an implementation.
-If the project management tool doesn’t integrate with it, it’s going to slow down everything down.
+If the tool doesn’t integrate with it, it’s going to slow down everything down.

-5. Evaluate the cost
+5. Evaluate cost

 Consider not only the price per user, but also the time it would take to implement the tool.
 Weigh that against the cost of continuing to work the same way.
 Think about the time wasted, opportunities lost, and problems caused by your current workflow.
 How could this new tool change that?
 If you can see long-term savings, then you’ve found a good option.

 You should also consider what payment method works best.
 Do you prefer monthly subscription or annual payment?
 Do you want to commit to 3 months and then reevaluate?
 This is an investment.
 Figure out what is the best use of your company’s resources.

 Congrats!
 You’ve found your tool!
 The research is done and you have the perfect option.
 But don’t forget an implementation plan.
-Most teams are resistant to change so you need a plan that makes the rollout as smooth as possible.
+Most teams are resistant to change, so you need a plan that makes the rollout as smooth as possible.
+Key items to consider:

 - Timeline: When do you want to bring everyone on?
 Do you want to spread it out or do it all at once?
 Do you need an additional timeline maker?